 As a building inspector in Brisbane, we conduct inspections in suburbs within a 25km radius of Manly West including Wynnum, Wynnum West, Manly, Lota, Capalaba, Chandler and Tingalpa, just to name a few.

 Whether you’re in the process of purchasing a property, are at the practical completion inspection stage of a new build, have just completed renovations or need a dilapidation report, we’d love to have a chat to discuss your needs.
 Read on for a more detailed overview of our services.

 Call Ben Paterson at 0410 534 472.

-Pre purchase building and pest inspection Brisbane
+Pre purchase building inspection Brisbane

 Our pre-purchase building inspections come as stand-alone building or pest inspections, or, a combined building and pest inspection are also available.
 Our pest inspections use the latest thermal imaging and moisture sensing technology to identify new and existing damage from pest infestations, water leaks or electricals.

 What does the inspector check?
 A pre-purchase building and pest inspection cover the following:

 - Roof space